Elaineyi1/Prenatal_Mental_Health/README.md

 The codes used to install packages are in `scripts/01-download.R`, with `#` before each code.

 ## LLM Usage
 ChatGpt was used for correcting grammar and modifying codes.
-The chat can be found in `other/llm/llm.txt`.
+The chats can be found in `other/llm/llm.txt`.
 No other LLM was used.